status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 !!! tip "Separate validator client"

-    While not needed, advanced users may want to use a [separate validator client](./validator-client.md) process instead.
+    While not needed, advanced users may want to use a [separate validator client](./validator-client.md) instead.

 ## Steps